-This Direct Debit Request Service Agreement (DDR Agreement) is issued by TAL, to enable you to understand your rights and responsibilities as a new customer when making premium payments by direct debit.
+This Direct Debit Request Service Agreement (DDR Agreement) is issued by TAL (on behalf of MSAL in relation to TAL Super), to enable you to understand your rights and responsibilities as a new customer when making premium payments by direct debit.
 It allows TAL to debit your nominated account to meet the premiums for your Policy.